 As I said earlier, many people are having doubts about PPF when equity MFs and ELSS schemes are giving good returns.

-Infact, when tax season comes, you can find truckloads of people getting into PPF vs ELSS kind of debates.
+In fact, when tax season comes, you can find truckloads of people getting into which is better ELSS vs PPF kind of debates.
 And honestly, such debates are useless.

 A product like PPF, which offers guaranteed steady returns – can be a good hedge for fluctuations in the other parts of your portfolio.